msveshnikov/cyberia/src/App.md

 ## Usage in Project

-`App.jsx` serves as the main entry point for the IsoCraft application.
+`App.jsx` serves as the main entry point for the Cyberia application.
 It is rendered by `main.jsx` and integrates with other components like `PropertySelector.jsx`.
 It communicates with the backend server defined in `server/index.js` for data fetching and user authentication.